Self-Organizing State-Space Models with Artificial Dynamics: Introduction

-A simple approach to bypass the need of choosing the static parameter in \eqref{eq:SSM}, originating from the automatic control literature and dating back at least to \citet{cox1964estimation}, involves treating it as an additional unobserved Markov chain $(\theta_t)_{t\geq 0}$ of the SSM such that $\theta_0\sim \mu_0(\dd \theta_0)$ for some distribution $\mu_0(\dd \theta_0)$ and such that $\P(\theta_t=\theta_0)=1$ for all $t\geq 1$.
-The resulting parameter-free SSM, latter referred to by \citet{kitagawa1998self} as a self-organized SSM (SO-SSM), therefore assumes the following generative model for the observation process $(Y_t)_{t\geq 1}$:
+A simple approach to bypass the need to estimate the static parameter in \eqref{eq:SSM}, dating back at least to \citet{cox1964estimation}, involves incorporating it in the state and modelling it as an unobserved Markov chain $(\theta_t)_{t\geq 1}$ such that $\theta_1\sim \pi_1(\dd \theta_1)$ for some probability distribution $\pi_1(\dd \theta_1)$ on $\Theta$.
+In its most basic form one may assume such that $\P(\theta_t=\theta_1)=1$ for all $t\geq 2$.
+The resulting parameter-free SSM, later referred to by \citet{kitagawa1998self} as a self-organizing SSM (SO-SSM), therefore assumes the following generative model for the observation process $(Y_t)_{t\geq 1}$: